Regular black holes and the first law of black hole mechanics: Conclusions

+We note that our analysis is consistent with the interpretation of the deviation from the standard form of the first law [Eq.~\eqref{eq:first_law}] as a thermodynamic pressure term as has been proposed, for instance, in Refs.~\citenum{h:98} and \citenum{lm:22}, which can be seen from Eqs.~\eqref{eq:first_law_extended}--\eqref{eq:pressure_term}.
 In this sense, the linear coefficient of the MS mass $w_1$ encodes rather specific information about the thermodynamic properties of black holes.
-In fact, as evident from the construction presented here (and that of Ref.~\citenum{h:98}), knowledge of $w_1$ suffices to fully specify the generalized dynamical first law of black hole mechanics.
+In fact, as evident from Eq.~\eqref{eq:first_law_extended}, knowledge of $w_1$ suffices to fully specify the generalized first law of black hole mechanics.

 \acknowledgments We would like to thank Yasha Neiman, Fil Simovic, and Daniel Terno for useful discussions and helpful comments.
 SM is supported by the Quantum Gravity Unit of the Okinawa Institute of Science and Technology (OIST).
 IS is supported by an International Macquarie University Research Excellence Scholarship (IMQRES).